-That's why we've created this guide to answer common questions and help you proceed confidently on your personal pathway to retirement.
+We've created this guide to answer common questions and help you proceed confidently on your personal pathway to retirement.

-This booklet is for employees who participate in the Public Employees Retirement Association (PERA) Retirement Plan.
+This booklet is for employees who participate in the Public Employees Retirement Association (PERA) retirement plan.
 It will walk you through the final phase of planning, the actual retirement process and the transition from an active employee to a CU retiree.
 By following the processes presented here, you'll create a detailed roadmap to your retirement and feel secure knowing that you've taken the right steps to see it happen.